michael-schlueter/flashcards/README.md

 ## Setup
 The dependencies which are necessary to run this app can be found in the package.json file.

+1. Clone the repo
-1. Navigate to the project folder in the terminal and install the necessary NPM dependencies
+2. Navigate to the project folder in the terminal and install the necessary NPM dependencies
 ```
 npm install
 ```
-2. Start the app in your browser by running
+3. Start the app in your browser by running
 ```
 npm start
 ```